John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 # Communication: Device & Cloud

-Communication for IoT system should be bi-directional:
+Communication for IoT systems should be bi-directional:

 - Device to Cloud (D2C)
 - Cloud to Device (C2D)